2026-06-01 · 8 min read

 Getting started - the first hour with Claude Code

 Installation takes under ten minutes on a Mac or Windows machine.
-You install Node.js if it is not already present, run the Claude Code installation command from Anthropic's documentation, authenticate with your Anthropic API key, and you are in.
+You install Node.js if it is not already present - the Node.js website detects your operating system and provides the correct download automatically.
+Then you run the Claude Code installation command from Anthropic's documentation, authenticate with your Anthropic API key (available from console.anthropic.com after creating a free account), and you are in.
 The terminal interface opens with a prompt.
 From that point, everything you type is a natural language instruction.
 There is no dashboard to learn, no drag-and-drop interface, and no menu system.
 The entire interaction surface is a text input.

 Frequently asked questions